16. The ALFAM2 Model

 Input data from Miterra

 • For field application of liquid slurry, the slurry TAN content is calculated by Equation 4.10.
+All slurries are assumed to be applied in April.

 • For liquid slurry deposition during grazing, the TAN content is calculated by Equation 4.1.
 It is assumed that the total TAN is spread over the grazing months evenly.
 The grazing months are months with an average temperature over 10°C.